My history draws me to news and articles about Belarus. But we should put my past to one side and concentrate on the facts.

 - Socially you may worry the continuation of the old Brezhnev Doctrine which led to many Russians being sent to the satellite states to ensure Russian hegemony by removing, squashing and all but eliminating Belarusian culture.

 - But more importantly all these decisions should be in the hands of the Belarusian people.
 They should have a free vote and the right to decide their own culture and direction.

 There is a ruthless dictator in the heart of the new Europe.
 We should all condemn him and add our support to the dissidents like Mr Sannikov.

 In case you don’t get to the read the article in the link here is a chilling extract: “Mr Sannikov, a former adviser to the Belarusian diplomatic mission in Switzerland, and later Deputy Foreign Minister, was one of the most popular opposition candidates to stand against Alexander Lukashenko in the disputed December 2010 presidential elections.
 When protests broke out over claims of voting fraud, President Lukashenko responded with a brutal crackdown that led to hundreds of arrests, widespread torture, the imprisonment of almost all those who ran against him.”

 As I have said my history makes this area one of focus for me.
-Belarus is one of the key locations in my first novel: The Brotherhood of Saints Cyril and Methodius.
-They are reasons but not my main drive.
-I do not like to see any people being ruled ruthlessly and having all their freedoms restricted.
+Belarus is one of the key locations in my first novel, The Masterful Manipulation of George Cove I do not like to see any people being ruled ruthlessly and having all their freedoms restricted.